SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/feather-river-redd-survey-qc-checklist-2010.md

 **Completeness of Record throughout timeframe: **

--   Longitude and latitude data are not available for 2009,2010, 2011,2012,2019, 2020.
+-   Longitude and latitude data are not available for 2009, 2010, 2011,
+    2012, 2019, 2020.
 NA values will be filled in for these data sets in final cleaned data set.

--   No data was recorded for “depth\_m”, “pot\_depth\_m”, and
-    “velocity\_m/s” in 2009 data.
-NA values only.

 **Sampling Location:** Feather River